serverless/serverless/docs/providers/azure/guide/deploying.md

 # Azure - Deploying

-The `serverless-azure-functions` plugin can deploy a Function App as well as other resources (storage account, App Insights, API Management, etc.).
+The `serverless-azure-functions` plugin can deploy a Service as well as other resources (storage account, App Insights, API Management, etc.).
 Here is some guidance on using the `deploy` command.

 ### How It Works